TytanGorilla/django-kubernetes-test/README.md

 ```bash
 python generate_django_secret_key.py
 ```
-Copy the key generated in your CLI.
+Copy the key generated password in your CLI.
 The save it in your `.env` file as the value of `DJANGO_SECRET_KEY`.

 ### Generate Your `secrets.yaml`